 Lectured for the International Course on Stone Conservation sponsored by the Getty Conservation Institute of Los Angeles, CA and the International Centre for the Study of the Preservation and Restoration of Cultural Property (ICCROM) in Rome, Italy.

-Completed the historic restoration of 3,000-year-old walls from Gordion Turkey.
+Completed the historic restoration of walls from Gordion, Turkey (c.900 BC).

-Assessment of historic concrete construction for the George Nakashima Foundation, New Hope, PA.
+Completed assessment of historic concrete construction (C. 1950) for the George Nakashima Foundation, New Hope, PA.
 Funding support from the National Trust for Historic Preservation.

 Since January 2017